quantumlib/OpenFermion/docker/README.md

 docker build -t openfermion_docker .
 ```

-where "openfermion_docker" is just an arbitrary name for our docker container.
+where "openfermion_docker" is just an arbitrary name for our docker image.
 What the Dockerfile does is to start from a base image of Ubuntu and install
-OpenFermion, its plugins and the necessary applications needed for running these
+OpenFermion, its plugins, and the necessary applications needed for running these
 programs.
 This is a fairly involved installation and will take some time
 (perhaps up to thiry minutes depending on the computer).
 Once installation has
 completed, run the image with